-The real awakening came in April, 1987, when students in Instructor Don Stephenson’s Environmental Biology class at Johnston Community College urged their professor to join them on a visit to Flower Hill.
-On that visit Mr. Stephenson felt a similar excitement that Dr. Wells experienced a full half-century before.
+The real awakening came in April of 1987 when students in Instructor Don Stephenson’s Environmental Biology class at Johnston Community College urged their professor to join them on a visit to Flower Hill.
+On that visit, Mr. Stephenson felt a similar excitement that Dr. Wells experienced a full half-century before.
 As a Board member of TLC, he began working with other local members and with the Smithfield Herald which ran an article entitled “A ‘Freak of Nature,’ a place of beauty” to re-kindle interest.
 On May 15, 1988, TLC sponsored a well-attended public field trip to Flower Hill.

 A new threat